Jackson Square (New Orleans): History

 Early French colonial New Orleans was centered on what was then called the Place d'Armes (lit. 'weapons’ square').
 Under Spanish colonial administration in the second half of the 18th century, the name was Plaza de Armas, which also means a place d'armes.
 Following the Great New Orleans Fire of 1788, the Spanish officials rebuilt the St. Louis Church (elevated to cathedral in 1793) in 1789 and the town hall (known as the Cabildo) in 1795.

-Following the 1815 Battle of New Orleans, during the first half of the 19th century, the former military plaza was renamed Jackson Square, for the battle's victorious General Jackson.
+In honor of the 1815 Battle of New Orleans, the former military plaza was renamed Jackson Square, for the battle's victorious General Andrew Jackson, in 1851.
 In the center of the park stands an equestrian statue of Andrew Jackson erected in 1856, one of four identical statues in the U.S. by the sculptor Clark Mills.
 The statue was dedicated in a grand ceremony on Saturday, February 9, 1856.
 The square also has four slightly older statues, neoclassical representations of personifications of the four seasons, one near each corner of the square.

 The square originally overlooked the Mississippi River across Decatur Street, but the view was blocked in the 19th century by the construction of higher levees.
 The riverfront was long devoted to shipping docks.
 The 20th-century administration of Mayor Moon Landrieu installed a scenic boardwalk on top of the levee to reconnect the city to the river; it is known as the "Moon Walk" in his honor, and has since been expanded and paved.
 The space between Decatur Street and the "Moon Walk" is designated as "Washington Artillery Park".